LGBT rights are under attack from Christian conservatives in Ukraine | NurPhoto / SIPA USA / PA Images. All rights reserved

-At the entrance to the Kyiv conference and event centre, copies of the New Testament were on sale along with a handbook for followers of Ruslan Kukharchuk entitled “The Mandate”, and several books on journalism and “eternal values”, published by his organisation, Novomedia.
+At the entrance to the Kyiv conference and event centre, copies of the New Testament were on sale alongside a handbook for followers of Ruslan Kukharchuk, entitled ‘The Mandate’, and several books on journalism and “eternal values”, published by his organisation, Novomedia.

-Kukharchuk, a Protestant minister, is a prominent “pro-family” figure in Ukraine who has led an anti-LGBT campaign in the country since the early 2000s.
+Kukharchuk is a Protestant minister and a prominent “pro-family” figure in Ukraine, who has led an anti-LGBT campaign in the country since the early 2000s.
 In early November, he opened the annual forum of Novomedia, an association of Christian media workers in Ukraine.

 He contrasted a “fight for a balance of opinions which serves the search for truth” with “propaganda and popularisation of deviations and unhealthy inclinations”, giving as examples interviews “with both victims of violence and maniacs”, or “with a paedophile who says that’s his sexual orientation”.

-Conservative and far-right voices have become louder in Ukraine since the 2014 EuroMaidan revolution and the fall of President Viktor Yanukovych.
-Defending “universal” or “traditional” values, they’ve attacked proposed laws they don’t like, artists, feminists and LGBT rights activists.
+Conservative and far-Right voices have become louder in Ukraine since the 2014 EuroMaidan revolution and the fall of President Viktor Yanukovych.
+Defending “universal” or “traditional” values, they have attacked proposed laws they don’t like, as well as artists, feminists and LGBT rights activists.

-The Novomedia forum in Kyiv offered an up-close look at the communications strategies of these internationally-connected movements – and how they’re trying to influence journalism, and politics, in Ukraine.
+The Novomedia forum in Kyiv offered a close-up look at the communications strategies of these internationally connected movements – and how they’re trying to influence journalism, and politics, in Ukraine.

 Along with frequent references to Christian values, speakers echoed US President Donald Trump’s obsession with “fake news”.

-Kukharchuk claimed that few people in journalism, as in academia, are searching for truth anymore – referencing the recent case of three US researchers who published fake research in sociology journals to expose what they saw as ideological bias.
+Kukharchuk claimed that few people in journalism, or in academia, are searching for truth any more – referencing the recent case of three US researchers who published fake research in sociology journals to expose what they saw as ideological bias.

-He also shared supposed examples of “fake science” – for instance, ideas he summarised as “we need to abolish all gender roles and differences between men and women.
-They are all the same, and daring to say that boys and girls are different is flagrant obscurantism”.
+He also shared supposed examples of “fake science” – for instance, the idea that, as he summarised: “we need to abolish all gender roles and differences between men and women.
+They are all the same, and daring to say that boys and girls are different is flagrant obscurantism.”

 Further ridiculing struggles against gender stereotypes, he asked the assembled participants: “What has more value for an audience, a real event or the personal emotions and concerns of someone who interprets events?”